eitanlees/traffic/README.md

 ## DEV LOG

+### 2024-09-24 (Setup database):

+I have setup the database and added some comments to the code.
+I think we are in a good place to experiment with running on an EC2 instance.

 ### 2024-09-23 (Inital setup):

 Aaahhh that fresh repository smell.
 Let's see how long it takes to muck things up.